angulartist/hashtagsbattle/express/README.md

 ## About the project

-This service contains my **push subscription** which will receive Cloud Pub/Sub messages and do some computation on them before emitting values to the client through SocketIO.
+This service contains my **push subscription** which will receive Cloud Pub/Sub messages.
+It does some computation on them before emitting values to the client through SocketIO.

 It's using a [very fast geospatial point custering library](https://blog.mapbox.com/clustering-millions-of-points-on-a-map-with-supercluster-272046ec5c97) to do server-side clustering in aim to improve networking and client-side rendering.

 ## Installation